alephium/.github/profile/README.md

 Alephium has an early but growing ecosystem that welcomes all kinds of contributions.

-- Our main repository are pinned below.
+- Our main repositories are pinned below.
 - If you're building a dApp, start with the [quick guide](https://wiki.alephium.org/dapps/Getting-Started).
 - Add your project to the [Awesome Alephium](https://github.com/alephium/awesome-alephium)repo!
-- [Join our Discord](https://discord.gg/JErgRBfRSB) and ask the devs and a thriving community of Alephians for help.
+- Join our [Discord](https://discord.gg/JErgRBfRSB) and ask the devs and a thriving community of Alephians for help.

 To support the development of and growth of the Alephium Ecosystem, there is a dedicated [grant and reward program](https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md).